clickjaw/Reinforcment_Week_Tuesday/Arrays/array.md

 - Question 1
     What is an array in JS?
+    An array holds information in lists.

 - Question 2
-In your own words, why do we use arrays in Javascript
+In your own words, why do we use arrays in Javascript We use arrays to hold information we need when the information we have is in a list form

 - Question 3
 In your own words, when should we use an array?
+We should use an array whenever we have a list or multiple variables that would be too unweilding to do one by one.

 - Question 4
  What are 3 kinds of array methods, and how do we use them?
+ .length - calls the length of the array (amount of variables in the array) .splice - cuts a certain/specific variable out of the array.
+ .push - pushes information into whatever array you're pushing

  - Question 5
- What ar two examples of higher order Array methods?
+ What ar two examples of higher order Array methods? forEach() - arrayName.forEach((item, index) => {code block})